 Are you looking for a nice selection of wines to enjoy?
 Here are some great options where you can buy quality wines:

-- Wine shops: Visit specialized wine shops such as Gall & Gall, VinNaturel, or De Gouden Ton for an extensive choice of wines from all over the world.
+- Wine shops: Visit specialist wine shops such as Gall & Gall, VinNaturel, or De Gouden Ton for an extensive selection of wines from all over the world.

 - Supermarkets: Large supermarket chains such as Albert Heijn, Jumbo and Lidl often have a good selection of affordable wines of good quality.